wuj44/probability-and-inference-portfolio-wu-jingyuan/01-roulette-simulation/writeup.md

 mean(play_number_before_stopping)
 ```

+    ## [1] 205.49

-Same as calculating the average earnings of a gambler that uses Martingale Strategy, the simulation iterates in a for loop to mimic a series of wagers and end the loop when it meets either of stopping rules.
-The new variable "play_number_before_stopping" stands for the number of plays before stopping.
-The average of play_number_before_stopping will be **average number of plays before stopping**.
+Same as calculating the average earnings of a gambler that uses
+Martingale Strategy, the simulation iterates in a for loop to mimic a
+series of wagers and end the loop when it meets either of stopping
+rules.
+The new variable “play\_number\_before\_stopping” stands for the
+number of plays before stopping.
+The average of
+play\_number\_before\_stopping will be **average number of plays before
+stopping**.

 # Conclusions

-In this article, simulations are applied multiple times to verify Martingale Strategy from different aspects with several interesting functions and probability and inference theories.
-However, they are only simulations.
-It's still hard to say how the gambler will get after the game.
+In this article, simulations are applied multiple times to verify
+Martingale Strategy from different aspects with several interesting
+functions and probability and inference theories.
+However, they are only
+simulations.
+It’s still hard to say how the gambler will get after the
+game.
 Just enjoy the game and see what will happen.

 # Limitations

-Simulations are always based on and limited to theories/hypotheses/conditions and can never take place of real tests.
+Simulations are always based on and limited to
+theories/hypotheses/conditions and can never take place of real tests.

-Deviations can not be avoided in computer simulations due to the algorithms of computers.
+Deviations can not be avoided in computer simulations due to the
+algorithms of computers.

 Humanity is tricky.
-It is hard to leave casinos without earnings/with the greed that wants to keep winning.
+It is hard to leave casinos without earnings/with
+the greed that wants to keep winning.

 **P.S.
 Casino always wins!**